Am I eligible for enrollment into the CRTC?

 We urge you to take advantage of the many opportunities we offer to learn about the CRTC.
-The actual application does not involve references, but we do ask for guidance and parent or guardian signatures.
+The actual application does not involve references.
 Your school will submit additional data including grades and attendance to supplement your application.

 What should I write my application statement about?